Hrant Vardanyan

 Hrant Vardanyan (Հրանտ Վարդանյան, January 23, 1949 – April 20, 2014) was an Armenian businessman, the founder CEO of Grand Holding, and philanthropist.
 Honored Worker of Economy of the Republic of Armenia (2009).

 Biography

 Hrant Vardanyan was born on 23 January 1949, in Yerevan, Armenia into a working-class family.

 From 1956 to 1966 he studied at the Kirov secondary school No. 12 in Yerevan, Armenia.

 From 1968 to 1974 he studied at the Yerevan Polytechnic Institute, Faculty of Machine Building and Mechanical Engineering, majoring in food-industry engineering.
 Since 1990 - Candidate of Economics.
 Non-party.

 Thanks to Hrant Vardanyan, the celebration of the International Labor Day has been resumed in the Republic of Armenia as a state holiday since May 1, 2000.
-1998–2003, Hrant Vardanyan was the President of the Basketball Federation of Armenia, 1992–2001 was the Board Member of the National Armenian Olympic Committee, 2003–2014 was Member of the Board of Trustees of the Yerevan State Engineering University.
+From 1998 to 2003, Hrant Vardanyan was the President of the Basketball Federation of Armenia, from 1992 to 2001 was the Board Member of the National Armenian Olympic Committee, from 2003 to 2014 was Member of the Board of Trustees of the Yerevan State Engineering University.

 Hrant Vardanyan died on April 20, 2014.
 He is buried at Yerevan City Pantheon.